Two Samoa by-election winners face legal challenges | Loop Samoa

 In the Sagaga 2 seat, by-election night winner Maulolo Tavita Amosa of HRPP faces a challenge by FAST candidate Fata Ryan Schuster, who was third in the polls.

-All parties were to appear today to set dates for hearings on charges on treating and bribery according to RNZ Pacific.
+All parties were to appear this morning to set dates for hearings on charges on treating and bribery.

 No petitions were filed in the other four electorates involved in the by-elections.